 When Tomorrowland originally opened in Disneyland, it represented an anticipated city of 1986.

 You’ve been there.
-Pretty much everybody has visited a McDonalds since it first opened in 1955.
+Everybody has visited a McDonald’s since it first opened in 1955.

 Quaker Oats promoted their cereal by giving away 1 square inch of land in Canada in each box sold.
 In the end, it totaled up to 19 acres.